ansible-collections/ibm_zos_ims/docs/source/playbooks.rst

 .. _Ansible playbook:
    https://docs.ansible.com/ansible/latest/user_guide/playbooks_intro.html#playbooks-intro

-Sample playbooks are **included** in the **IBM z/OS IMS collection** that demonstrate how to use the collection content.
+Sample playbooks that demonstrate how to use the collection content are **included** in the **IBM z/OS IMS collection**.
 You can find the samples on `Github`_ or in the collections playbooks directory included with the installation.
-For more information about the collections installation and hierarchy, refer to the main `installation`_ documentation.
+For more information about the collections installation and hierarchy, refer to the RedHat Ansible Certified Content `installation`_ documentation.

 .. _Github:
    https://github.com/ansible-collections/ibm_zos_ims/tree/master/playbooks